General Business Courses

 Integrative Experience is a unique learning experience that integrates knowledge and skills from three critical functions of the business enterprise: finance, marketing and operations.
 Managers of firms and organizations big and small need to understand the interrelated dynamics of all three functions in order to be successful, highly valued managers (and for their firms to be successful, highly valued enterprises).
 An integrated business simulation is the primary tool used to analyze, integrate, and synthesize the management of a business in a team environment.

-Specific topic to be announced as the course is offered.
+Specific topic announced as the course is offered.
+Typically used for Overseas Study Tours.

 BUS-X 483 Undergraduate Internship in Business (1 cr.)

 Professional practice internship focused on one or more business concentration areas.
-Application filed through the coordinator of internships.
+Students must submit internship proposal form to Division office at least three weeks prior to planned start date.
+To be considered for the current semester, proposal forms must be received by midterm for spring/fall and by end of session 1 for summer.
 Students receive work experience in cooperating firms or agencies.
 Comprehensive written reports required.
-Permission required.